 – Pattern & recognition: Spotting similarities & patterns

 – Algorithm Design: a list of steps to follow

 – Debugging: finding & fixing errors – Persevering

 “Is this right?”

 – Check & Reflect

-But if we go straight to using commercial materials then this process can be quite different and even missed out!
+Remember that if you go straight to using commercial materials then this learning process may be missed out!
 Causing kids to say “I don’t get it!”

 Using Thinkboards To Teach Fractions

 Now don’t misunderstand us, we love using manipulatives in the classroom and fraction mats, but only after the students have constructed their understanding.
 So you’re probably wondering “How Should I Do This in My Classroom?…

 Have you ever used a Think board?
 This is probably our all time favourite Resource.